BBEdit - A powerful text and code editor for Mac computers

 BBEdit Preferences screenshot

-BBEdit Preferences screenshot showing the extensive customisations possible to text colour.
-There are many other settings.
+BBEdit Preferences showing the extensive text colour customisation options.
+There are many other settings beyond what is shown here.

-A feature I found delightfully simple to set up but incredibly powerful is 'web authoring'.
-I need to be able to edit and save pages on a remote website at a web hosting company.
-BBEdit can open files directly from, and save them to, any available SSH File Transfer Protocol (SFTP) server.
-Most web hosting providers support SFTP.
-To use it choose Open from.../Save to... and check the SFTP box.
-A file opened via SFTP will appear in the Open Recent submenu with an sftp: URL, and a folder location can be bookmarked for easy repeat access.
-But you can make this even better and get rid of the annoying passwords without sacrificing security.
+One of BBEdit's most practically useful features is its SFTP-based web authoring.
+I need to edit and save pages on a remote server at a web hosting provider, and BBEdit handles this natively.
+Choose Open from… / Save to… and check the SFTP box.
+A file opened via SFTP appears in the Open Recent submenu with an sftp: URL, and a folder location can be bookmarked for easy repeat access.
+You can make this even better — and more secure — by removing passwords from the equation entirely using SSH key authentication.

-To set this up for key based access with no passwords theres some command line work.
 Open a terminal and set up SSH preferences for your Mac so that you can authorise your Mac to access your web host.
-If youve already set up SSH skip past the code and copy the key to your server.
+If you have already configured SSH keys, skip ahead to copying the key to your server.

 % cd ~/